The following blog post has step-by-step instructions on how to mention @ other users in Gmail Messages.

 Now the same @mention functionality is also introduced by the company in the new Gmail.
 In case, you find it exciting and want to try it out, then here is how you can use it:

 1. First of all, you need to be running the new version of Gmail.
-It is because the mention feature is not available in the old version of Gmail.
+It is because the mentioned feature is not available in the old version of Gmail.

 This will automatically load Inbox in the new version of Gmail.